 When applying for legal apprenticeships, it’s important to make sure you tailor your application to the specific firm.
 You should detail your interest in the firm and why you’d be a good fit for their firm culture.
 Many firms have a news section on their site that highlights recent big cases and transactions, as well as a section explaining their values.

-All apprentices are entitled to the National Minimum Wage (NMW), which as of April 2022 stands at £4.81 per hour for apprentices under 19 and those over 19 in their first year.
+All apprentices are entitled to the National Minimum Wage (NMW), which as of July 2023 stands at £4.81 per hour for apprentices under 18.

-Apprentices who have completed their first year and are aged 19 or over are entitled to the NMW for their age range.
+Apprentices who have completed their first year and are aged 19 or over are entitled to the NMW for their age range (for example, £9.18 per hour once aged 21).

-However, the majority of legal law firms often pay their apprentices considerably more than the NMW.
+However, the majority of legal law firms often pay their apprentices considerably more than the NMW (particularly more of the top City firms).
 Some firms also offer benefits such as childcare vouchers, private medical cover, pension contributions and discounted travel schemes.

 Salaries do also differ between locations.
-For example, CMS apprentices earn a starting salary of £23,000 in London, £19,000 in Bristol and £18,000 in Sheffield and Manchester.
-Another example is Irwin Mitchell, which pays its apprentices a starting salary of £20,111 in London and £18,018 elsewhere.
+For example, CMS apprentices earn a starting salary of £25,000 in London, but only £22,000 in Bristol.

-This is similar to many jobs that offer what is commonly known as ‘London weighting’ to account for the higher cost of living in the city.
+This is similar to many jobs that offer what is commonly known as ‘London weighting’ to account for the higher cost of living in the city, and the pros and cons of choosing a location must be carefully weighed up by the individual based on their own needs.

 Each apprenticeship will offer different qualifications, for example, a solicitor apprenticeship will enable apprentices to start practising as a solicitor, but all of them will enable students to jump into working outside of the programme.